-Modification of f T4 - Colours of racket coverings (Annex 5) 1 Submitting body ITTF EQUIPMENT COMMITTEE Proposition (text s see annex): Modification of T4 "Racket coverings" - the colours of the rack mittee proposes to change the related "Definition" into a new rs for the racket coverings".
+Modification of T4 - Colours of racket coverings (Annex 5) Proposition (text s colours of the rack see annex): Modification of T4 "Racket coverings" - the set coverings section "Bright colou their lightness and t later it may be easie tones, the Equipmen mittee proposes to change the related "Definition" into a new rs for the racket coverings".
 A table of permitted colour domains, their saturation has been established.
 Taking into account that er to open the colour ranges than to exclude undesirable colour t Committee stays rather restrictive.
-The modern scientific colour visual inspection for LCH.
-The section explains the criteria of the choices, and admits limit cases. decided the implementation in 2021.
-A final date will be proposed to and decided by the Under Definitions dele te "Bright red" (The Law v 2.4.6) is defined on the Munsell system by three co ordinates: 12.2.75 .0 6.5 R hin.
-3.1 nin.
-7.5 ets are measured on a white background, as complete racket coverings, with all colours of spor nges the racket covering will be sold with.
-Red top sheets alone will be measured only upon th ie supplier's request; ref.
+The modern scientific colour LCH.
+The section explains the criteria of the choices, and admits limit cases.
+N.B.
+The AGM 2019 o to and decided by th decided the implementation in 2021.
+A final date will be proposed e BoD. v 2.4.6) is defined on the Munsell system by three co-ordinates: .0 6.5 R nin.
+3.1 Colours for red top she with all colours of spor nin. - 7.5 ets are measured on a white background, as complete racket coverings, ages the racket covering will be sold with.
+Red top sheets alone will be ae supplier's request; ref.
 Konica no.1864-721 (CM-A101W).
-Create a new para graph after Definitions: Bright colours for r the racket coverings [14] 21] 22] 24] 24] 25] 25] 25] 26] 26] 26] 26] 26] 26] 26] 26] 26] 26 permitted bright colours shall be guided by the following 2 considerations:A player shall be enabled to early and safely detect, which racket side will hit the ball: the colour o of the second racket covering shall be easily distinguishable from black, also in a s A player shall be enabled to safely see the exact moment of the impact of the ball on the racket o covering: the colour of the racket covering shall permit this observation at a ny angle under strong light conditions.
+Create a new para graph after Definitions: 100.000.0000 r the racket coverings considerations: permitted bright colours shall be guided by the following 2 enabled to early and safely detect, which racket side will hit the of the second racket covering shall be easily distinguishable from

-&lt;sup>17 From the two options proposed by the Equipment Committee, the option 2, the required lightness for bright red remaining at 32 and without further tolerance was the option voted and passed.
+17 From the two options proposed by the Equipment Committee, the option 2, the required lightness for bright red remaining at 32 and without further tolerance was the option voted and passed.